spidernet-io/spiderpool/docs/usage/dra.md

 ## Quick Start

 1. Currently DRA is not turned on by default as an alpha feature of Kubernetes.
-So we need to turn it on manually as follows.
+So we need to turn it on manualways， as following steps.

     Add the following to the kube-apiserver startup parameters.